-With screens virtually everywhere, controlling a child's screen time can be challenging.
-To complicate matters, some screen time can be educational for children as well as support their social development.
+With screens virtually everywhere, monitoring a child's screen time can be challenging.
+To complicate matters, some screen time can be educational and support children's social development.
 So how do you manage your child's screen time?
 Here's a primer on guiding your child's use of screens and media.

 The problems with screens

 Too much screen time and regular exposure to poor-quality programming has been linked to:

 - Behavior problems